dainst/idai-field/README.md

 `npm start` start the electron app.
 Besides starting the application the command takes care that changes made to scss files result in automatic conversion to css.

-## Configuration

-Prior to starting or e2e testing the app, it is necessary that config files are provided (`npm run build` does this automatically for you when the repo is cloned freshly, but detailed information on how the app can be configurated can be obtained from [here](config)).

 ## Unit - Testing

 The app must have been build (`npm run build`) before running the tests.